-GvHD is a possible complication of a bone marrow or stem cell transplant from another person.
+GvHD is a possible complication of a stem cell or bone marrow transplant from another person.

-A bone marrow or stem cell transplant from another person is called a donor or an allogeneic transplant.
+A stem cell or bone marrow transplant from another person is called a donor or an allogeneic transplant.

-Bone marrow and stem cell transplants are treatments that use very high doses of chemotherapy, sometimes with radiotherapy.
+Stem cell and bone marrow transplants are treatments that use very high doses of chemotherapy, sometimes with radiotherapy.
 The high dose treatment can kill cancer cells but it also kills off the stem cells in your bone marrow that produce your blood cells.